Are you looking for the best Google Ads reporting tool to make sure you’re getting the biggest bang for your buck?

 But how can you accurately gauge whether or not the amount your spending on ads is leading to a larger return in profits (thus making your marketing efforts worthwhile)?

-For that, you need a Google AdWords reporting tool to help strengthen your marketing reports.
+For that, you need a Google Ads reporting tool to help strengthen your marketing reports.

 So, today, we have 7 of the best reporting tools available for Google Ads.
 Ready to get started?

 Let’s dive into the list.

 7 of the Best Ads Reporting Tools

 Here’s a quick note before we start: As mentioned above, Google got rid of the “Words” in “Google AdWords” a little while back.
 However, many people still commonly use “Google AdWords” when referring to the platform.

 For that reason, this post may use “Google Ads” and “Google AdWords” interchangeably.

 Metrics Watch is hands down the best Google Ads reporting tool around.
 That’s because it will seamlessly sync your Google Ads data into a concise marketing GA report with KPIs from your other marketing platforms.

 Then, your data is sent directly to your team or client's inbox.